Fort Bend Epicenter: Facilities

 The facility's arena can host large-scale events such as concerts and graduation ceremonies, while its multi-purpose area can host smaller events, such as basketball tournaments.
 The outdoor pavilion is intended for outdoor sports or livestock events.

 Notable events and tenants

 In October 2023, All Elite Wrestling taped episodes of Dynamite and Rampage at the arena.

 In July 2024, it was announced professional volleyball team LOVB Houston of LOVB Pro would be playing their home matches at the arena as the first major permanent tenant.
-Their first match will be January 9, 2025.
+Their first match was on January 9, 2025.